itscelo/Activity-3-CIS602__CIS470-SP26/README.md

 ## Deliverables:

 ### D1 (40 points)
-- When you push the code back to GitHub the test cases will run automatically in the actions (see the short video on myCourses), a copy of the raw actions text with the test cases passing or failing is required (20 points)
+- When you push the code back to GitHub, the test cases will run automatically in the actions.
+A copy of the raw actions text with the test cases passing or failing is required (20 points)
 - Screenshot of the test logs (20 points)

 <img src="https://github.com/user-attachments/assets/470af257-a9ed-49ce-8bb0-1d64ebe5f82b" width=80%/>